-During 2016, we received all authorizations for the operation of Underground Injection Control (UIC) Class V wells at Lost Creek.
-These approvals allow for the onsite recirculation of fresh permeate (i.e., clean water) into relatively shallow Class V wells.
-Site operators will use the reverse osmosis circuits, which were installed during initial construction of the plant, to treat process waste water into brine and permeate streams.
-The brine stream will continue to be disposed of in the UIC Class I deep wells while the clean, permeate stream will be injected into the UIC Class V wells.
-It is expected that these operational procedures will significantly enhance waste water capacity at the site.
+During 2016, we received all authorizations for the operation of Underground Injection Control (UIC) Class V wells at Lost Creek, and operation of the circuit began in early 2017.
+This allows for the onsite recirculation of fresh permeate (i.e., clean water) into relatively shallow Class V wells.
+Site operators use the reverse osmosis circuits, which were installed during initial construction of the plant, to treat process waste water into brine and permeate streams.
+The brine stream continues to be disposed of in the UIC Class I deep wells while the clean, permeate stream is injected into the UIC Class V wells after treatment for radium.
+These operational procedures are expected to significantly enhance waste water capacity at the site, ultimately reducing the injection requirements of our Class I deep disposal wells and extending the life of those valuable assets.